 The Medical Education Scholars Program (MESP) is an internationally acclaimed annual program that was established in 1998 by Larry Gruppen, PhD, Professor of Learning Health Sciences and was led for many years by Patricia Mullan, PhD, Professor Emerita of Learning Health Sciences.
 Over the past two decades, nearly 300 faculty and fellows at the University of Michigan have participated in this CME-granting program.
 MESP is designed for early career medical school faculty and fellows to develop as leaders in medical education.
 The current director of MESP is Alexandra Vinson, PhD, Assistant Professor of Learning Health Sciences.

-MESP hosts the Department of Learning Health Sciences’ Annual Roland “Red” Hiss Lecture, which in 2021 will take place as the MESP Research Symposium on June 8.
+MESP hosts the Department of Learning Health Sciences’ Annual Roland “Red” Hiss Lecture, which in 2022 will take place at the Michigan League on June 7th.
 Please see our dedicated event page for more information about Dr. Hiss and this annual event.

 MESP Offers a Formal Curriculum of Guided Study